RenderKit/ospray/doc/api.md

 material).

 Scene Hierarchy
 ---------------

 ### Groups

 Groups in OSPRay represent collections of GeometricModels and VolumetricModels which share a common local-space coordinate system.
 To create a group call

     OSPGroup ospNewGroup();

+Groups take arrays of geometric models and volumetric models, but they are optional.
+In other words, there is no need to create empty arrays if there are no geometries or volumes in the group.

   ------------------ --------------- ----------  --------------------------------------
   Type               Name               Default  Description